Serapieum-of-alex/Hapi/README.md

 HAPI - Hydrological library for Python
 =====================================================================
 **HAPI** is a Python package providing fast and flexible, way to build distributed hydrological model using lumped conceptual model
+(all function has been tested and validated during a Master thesis at IHE-Delft April 2018 and the library is still under development)

 Main Features